 - consider a whole-school approach to online safety, including the use of mobile technology in school; - ensure that there are clear systems and processes in place for identifying when children may be experiencing mental health problems - ensure that children are taught about safeguarding, including online safety.
-See section 9.6 and Appendix F of this policy for further information; - ensure that an appropriate safeguarding response for children who go missing from education is in place; - appoint an appropriate member of staff from the senior leadership team to the role of Designated Safeguarding Lead; - ensure that appropriate filters and monitoring systems are in place to keep children safe online; - ensure that there are appropriate procedures in place to manage safeguarding concerns, or allegations against staff; and - respond to allegations of abuse against the headteacher.
-The Chair of Governors will act as the 'case manager' in the event that an allegation of abuse is made against the head teacher, where appropriate (see Appendix E).
+See section 9.6 and Appendix E of this policy for further information; - ensure that an appropriate safeguarding response for children who are absent from education is in place; - appoint an appropriate member of staff from the senior leadership team to the role of Designated Safeguarding Lead; - ensure that appropriate filters and monitoring systems are in place to keep children safe online; - Ensure that the Trust meets the 'Digital and technology standards in schools and colleges and the DfE Filtering and monitoring standards for schools and colleges; - ensure that there are appropriate procedures in place to manage safeguarding concerns, or allegations against staff; and - respond to allegations of abuse against the headteacher.
+The Chair of Governors will act as the 'case manager' in the event that an allegation of abuse is made against the head teacher, where appropriate (see Appendix D).

-6.2 The headteacher
+6.2 The Headteacher

-The headteacher is responsible for the implementation of this policy.
-The headteacher will:
+The Headteacher is responsible for the implementation of this policy.
+The Headteacher will: